JesseNoseworthy/JesseNoseworthy.github.io/README.md

 ### Styled-Components

 This application makes use of [Styled-Components](https://github.com/styled-components/styled-components).

+We declare global styles for the application [here](https://github.com/JesseNoseworthy/react_portfolio/blob/master/src/app/globalStyles.js).

 It will be very common to see syntax such as:

 ```
 <Container>